Connect with others who understand.

 • Headache

-Many MyMyelomaTeam members have experienced anemia and described how anemia has affected their quality of life:
+Many MyMyelomaTeam members have shared how anemia has impacted their quality of life:

 • “I’m so tired all the time now.”